Ultimate Tax Guide for US Expats Living in Mexico

 Foreign Housing Exclusion

-The Foreign Housing Exclusion lets expats deduct certain housing-related expenses from their US tax bill.
+The Foreign Housing Exclusion lets expats deduct certain foreign country housing-related expenses from their US tax bill.

 If you qualify for the Foreign Housing Exclusion, you’ll have to claim it using Form 2555, as this exclusion is only available if you also claim the Foreign Earned Income Exclusion.

-filing taxes as a US expat in Mexico can be a complex process, but it is manageable with the proper knowledge and resources.
+Filing taxes as a US expat in Mexico can be a complex process with all of the potential tax implications, but it is manageable with the proper knowledge and resources.
 The tax system in Mexico is unique, and US expats need to understand their obligations and options when it comes to filing taxes.

 Contact us, and one of our customer champions will gladly help.
 If you need precise advice on your tax situation, you can also click below to get a consultation with one of our expat tax experts.